 4 To Score: The four goalscorers that could bag you £75k

-Our writers predict the first scorer in these Premier League matches for our free-to-play football predictions game.
+Our writers predict the first goalscorer in these four selected Premier League matches for our weekly free-to-play football predictions game.

 To help you make your picks, our writers reveal who they think will break the deadlock this weekend.

 ARSENAL v WEST HAM: Mesut Ozil